bitdancer/syndicalist/README.rst

 that, if nothing else.

 The code is very rough at this stage, for which I make no apologies.
-The only non-stdlib requirements are my dinsd_ package, and the excellent feedparser_ package.
+The only non-stdlib requirements are my dinsd_ package and the excellent feedparser_ package.
 It serves pages using wsgiref, single threaded, which works fine almost all the time since only one person at a time will ever be hitting the server :).
 Although it looks like a WSGI ap, I haven't learned enough about